-Section 6H.32 Advisory Speed Plaque (W13-1P)
+Section 6F.52 Advisory Speed Plague (W13-1P)

-In combination with a warning sign, an Advisory Speed (W13-1P) plaque (see Figure 6H-1) may be used to indicate a recommended speed through the TTC zone.
+In combination with a warning sign, an Advisory Speed (W13-1P) plaque (see Figure 6F-4) may be used to indicate a recommended speed through the TTC zone.

 The Advisory Speed plaque shall not be used in conjunction with any sign other than a warning sign, nor shall it be used alone.
 When used with orange TTC zone signs, this plaque shall have a black legend and border on an orange background.
-The plaque shall be at least 24 x 24 inches in size when used with a sign that is 36 x 36 inches or larger.
+The sign shall be at least 24 x 24 inches in size when used with a sign that is 36 x 36 inches or larger.
 Except in emergencies, an Advisory Speed plaque shall not be mounted until the recommended speed is determined by the highway agency.